teamwork-challenge/platform/back/README.md

-# FastAPI Demo Application for Teamwork Challenge Platform
+# Teamwork Challenge Platform: Backend API

 ## Overview

-This is a simple FastAPI demo application that provides basic endpoints for managing challenges and tasks.
-It serves as a starting point for the Teamwork Challenge Platform backend.
+The Backend API is a core component of the Teamwork Challenge Platform, providing RESTful endpoints for managing challenges, rounds, teams, tasks, and submissions.
+It serves as the central hub for all platform interactions, enabling both administrative functions and player activities.

-## Features
+## Architecture

-- Simple in-memory database for challenges and tasks
-- RESTful API endpoints for retrieving and creating data
-- Data validation using Pydantic models
+The backend is built with FastAPI, a modern, high-performance web framework for building APIs with Python.
+The architecture follows a layered approach:

+- **API Layer**: Handles HTTP requests and responses
+- **Service Layer**: Implements business logic
+- **Repository Layer**: Manages data access and storage

 ## Installation

 1. Make sure you have Python 3.7+ installed
-2. Install FastAPI and Uvicorn:
+2. Install the required dependencies:
    ```bash
    pip install fastapi uvicorn
    ```